geoffviola/geoffviola.github.io/_posts/2019-01-20-programming-pet-peeves.md

 ---

 # Overview
-There's a lot of ways to implement code.
-Here a few negative patterns that I've seen or made the mistake of following over the years.
+There are a lot of ways to implement code.
+Here are a few negative patterns that I've seen or made the mistake of following over the years.

 # 1. Branching for Mathematical Functions

 ## 1.a.
-Piece-wise Linear Function for a Continuous Polynomial
+Piecewise Linear Function for a Continuous Polynomial
-Often times, when a value is a bit off a fudge factor is added.
+Often, when a value is a bit off, a fudge factor is added.
 Sometimes, this factor is a polynomial function.
 Without taking a step back to simplify things, the code may end up being a bunch of if statements.
 See the example below.

 ```
 if (a>0&&a<0.5) {